sensu/sensu-go/cli/GUIDELINES.md

 - Use blue as an indicator that that the value is the resource's primary identifier.
-- Use red sparingly as it is the most eye catching colour; it is reserved for actions that are unrecoverable or things that are critical.
+- Use red sparingly as it is the most eye catching colour; it is reserved for operations that are unrecoverable or things that are critical.

 No element should ever be designed so that colour is required to understand what it is trying to communicate.
 It is not a guarantee that the user's